Zanidean/Automatic-Reporting/README.md

 # Automatic Reporting with RMarkdown

-This is an example of the automatic reporting workflow that I use in R.
+This is an example of the automatic reporting workflow in R. The following is the step-by-step instructions, and the relevant code and data is stored in this repo.

+Feel free to clone this repo and experiment as you see fit.

 ## Pre-Requisites

-You need R and RStudio, if neither are installed on your machine and you just want to stand something up to play around - [rstudio.cloud](https://rstudio.cloud/) has you covered.
+To begin, you need R and RStudio.
+If neither are installed on your machine and you just want to stand something up to play around - [rstudio.cloud](https://rstudio.cloud/) has you covered.

 But, you will need to install some packages: